tanveerparhar/comment_system/README.md

 # comment_system
 frontend of comment system

-this app was made using React js.
+This app was made using React js.

 To run this file do the following :